smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 We want to start the `SdlManager` when an SDL connection is made via the `SdlRouterService`.
 We do this by taking action in the `onSdlEnabled` method:

 !!!
 MUST
-Apps must start their service from a foreground context as of Android API 31.
+Apps must start their service in the foreground as of Android API 26 and as of Android API 31 the service must be started from a foreground context.

 Either you will need to ensure the app is in the foreground when you start the SdlService or you will need to start the SdlService from a foreground context.

-The intent received in onSdlEnabled will have a PendingIntent extra that will allow you start start the SdlService from the context of the active RouterService.
+The intent received in onSdlEnabled will have a PendingIntent extra that will allow you start the SdlService from the context of the active SdlRouterService.
 !!!

 ```java